Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 1: introduction to indirect detection and signals through cosmic time

 During radiation domination, $H^2 \propto \rho \propto a^{-4}$, so $H \propto a^{-2}$ and $f_\text{ann} \propto a^{-1}$ (assuming $\langle \sigma v_\text{rel} \rangle$ is constant, which is true for $s$-wave annihilation of non-relativistic particles to much lighter species).
 During matter domination, $H^2 \propto \rho \propto a^{-3}$, so $f_\text{ann} \propto a^{-1.5}$.
 During dark energy domination, $H$ is independent of $a$, and so $f_\text{ann} \propto a^{-3}$.

 At freezeout, by definition $n \langle \sigma v_\text{rel} \rangle \sim H$, i.e. a $\mathcal{O}(1)$ fraction of DM particles annihilates per Hubble time, and so we have $f_\text{ann} \sim 1$.
 Using these scaling relations, we can quickly estimate what fraction of the DM is annihilating at later times in the universe's history.
-We generally expect freezeout to occur before Big Bang nucleosynthesis to avoid disrupting nucleosynthesis, which implies a freezeout temperature of order 1 MeV or more; matter-radiation equality occurs at a temperature around 1 eV.
+We generally expect freezeout to occur before Big Bang nucleosynthesis (BBN) to avoid disrupting nucleosynthesis, which implies a freezeout temperature of order 1 MeV at the lowest (it may be much higher); matter-radiation equality occurs at a temperature around 1 eV.
 Thus we expect $f_\text{ann}$ to drop to $<10^{-6}$ by matter-radiation equality.
+This is an upper bound; the true value may be many orders of magnitude smaller.
 Today the temperature of the universe is a few $\times 10^{-4}$ eV, and most of the remaining expansion (about a factor of 3000 in $a$) has occurred during matter domination, meaning $f_\text{ann}$ has decreased by a further factor of about $6 \times 10^{-6}$.
 Thus we expect the fraction of DM that annihilates per Hubble time to be of order $10^{-11}$ at the very most, in regions where the DM density takes its cosmological average value.
 In particular, this means the modification to the overall DM density after freezeout is minuscule, unless there is an effect that greatly amplifies the annihilation rate at late times; to get a $\mathcal{O}(1)$ change to the local DM abundance from annihilation, we would need a density 11 orders of magnitude higher than the cosmological density.
 For comparison, the DM density in the neighborhood of the Earth is roughly a factor of $4 \times 10^5$ higher than the cosmological density, so even at this upper bound (which we will see is strongly excluded), we would expect only about one in $10^6$ DM particles to annihilate per Hubble time.